Anna-Karenina/ht_in_mem_cache/README.md

 ### Installing

-Using libcache is easy.
+Using is easy.
 First, use go get to install the latest version of the library.

 ```sh
 go get github.com/Anna-Karenina/ht_in_mem_cache